-Wondering what's new with composite decking in 2017 and beyond?
-We were.
-And what we found is definitely interesting.
+Wondering what is new with composite decking in 2017 and beyond?
+We were and what we found is interesting.

-Just when you thought pretty much everything that could ever be done in the synthetic decking materials was done, think again.
+Just when you thought everything that could be done in the synthetic decking materials was done, think again.
 The refinements to the composite decking sector just keep coming.

 Brent, take it away...